 In order to ensure that everyone is consistently educated on COVID-19, we ask that students, faculty and staff please view this short informational video (Davidson log in required).
 Watch the Video

 Student Health and Well-Being Services

-As Davidson College resumes while under the continuing health concerns of COVID-19, the Center for Student Health and Well-Being is operating using a hybrid service model (i.e., teleservices and in-person response) for the fall 2020 semester.
+As Davidson College resumes while under the continuing health concerns of COVID-19, the Center for Student Health and Well-Being is operating using a hybrid service model (i.e., teleservices and in-person response) for the spring 2021 semester.
 Please visit the Counseling & Health Services Related to COVID-19 site for current services and updates.